It was Monday morning and the head teacher wanted to speak to me. Oh dear, what had I done wrong? Did she know about Miss Candlefoot and me?

 We agreed that I should call her Miss Candlefoot at least until the end of the term and that I would remain nameless as usual.

 “I don't need a name for you.
 I know who you are.
-You are the you who goes to sleep with your arm inside my rib cage clutching my heart.
+You are the one who goes to sleep with your arm inside my rib cage clutching my heart.
 How could I not know who you are.”

 I was still in a triangle.
 It was clear who was the apex – Miss Candlefoot.
 The second vertex was Chelly and the third Mrs Denham.
 But where was I?
 In the middle perhaps.